-In today’s ever growing green marketplace, the inherent value of a brand no longer depends solely on the quality or innovation of its products.
-Now, more than ever, social and environmental responsibility is a quintessential component of a brand’s valuation to consumers, and one brand in particular stands out among the rest in the cosmetics industry.
+In today’s ever-growing green marketplace, the inherent value of a brand no longer depends solely on the quality or innovation of its products.
+Now, more than ever, social and environmental responsibility is a quintessential component of a brand’s valuation to consumers, and one brand, in particular, stands out among the rest in the cosmetics industry.

 While other brands may be at a disadvantage, having not jumped on the green band-wagon that the Body Shop has been seemingly captaining for the last 30 years, they can at least follow their lead on how to add value to their brands through new initiatives aimed at the environmentally savvy consumer.

 All product names, logos, and brands are property of their respective owners.